This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Antibiotics help treat or prevent a bacterial infection.

 - Blood gases are also called arterial blood gases (ABGs).
 Blood is taken from an artery, usually in your child's wrist.
-ABGs may be done if your child has trouble breathing or other problems caused by his illness.
+ABGs may be done if your child has trouble breathing or other problems caused by his or her illness.

 - Blood tests will help your child's healthcare provider find out if he or she has an infection.

 - A chest x-ray may be done to look for signs of infection, such as pneumonia.

 - Extra oxygen may be needed if your child's blood oxygen level is lower than it should be.
-Your child may get oxygen through a mask placed over his nose and mouth or through small tubes placed in his nostrils.
+Your child may get oxygen through a mask placed over his or her nose and mouth or through small tubes placed in his or her nostrils.
 Ask your child's healthcare provider before you take off the mask or oxygen tubing.

 - Postural drainage (PD) is a treatment that uses body position and gravity to help bring up sputum (mucus) from your child's lungs.
-His healthcare provider will place him in different positions to help the sputum drain to larger air passages.
+His or her healthcare provider will place him or her in different positions to help the sputum drain to larger air passages.
 Then he or she can cough it out more easily.
-Your child's healthcare provider may also lightly clap on your child's back and chest with his hands.
-He may use a small machine that vibrates on your child's skin.
+Your child's healthcare provider may also lightly clap on your child's back and chest with his or her hands.
+He or she may use a small machine that vibrates on your child's skin.
 This breaks up the sputum in his or her lungs.
-Postural drainage may make it easier for your child to breathe, decrease the chance of infection, and help him get better faster.
+Postural drainage may make it easier for your child to breathe, decrease the chance of infection, and help him or her get better faster.